 Margaret hears of the plight of this mystery patient and tries to offer him help.
 (Seriously, what is up with all these nosey women?
 Always peeking into the Monster Room.)
 Using a stolen key, she goes to see him to see him.
 He convinces her to loosen his bonds.
 Karl is free, but begins to deteriorate physically and mentally, becoming a murderer.

 Stein and Kleve go to Margaret's aunt's musical gathering, where Stein interrogates Margaret.
 He is interrupted when Karl, crashes through the window.
 Karl has deteriorated terribly, and now looks seriously monsterous.
 He calls out to Stein: "Frankenstein… Help… me…" before dying.

+The hospital inmates, learning that Stein is Frankenstein, beat the doctor to death.
 Kleve removes the Baron's brains, and shows his body to the police and Medical Council.
-They concede that Frankenstein is dead at last, and leave.
-Kleve gets to work…

 In the final scene, we see a number of well-to-do women in a waiting room in London's Harley Street, belonging to one Dr Franck.
 As Dr Franck washes his hands, we see one arm is covered by a familiar tattoo.
 He smooths down his moustache, nods to his assistant, Kleve, and carries on.

 So, here's my theory about the Hammer Frankenstein movies: other than the first one, they're not really Frankenstein movies.
 They're sort of hybrid films, with the Frankenstein element mixed with another classic monster.
 Evil of Frankenstein explicitly mixes Frankenstein with Dr Caligari, Frankenstein Created Woman is a ghost story, Frankenstein Must Be Destroyed is a doppelganger story, The Horror of Frankenstein is basically Carry on Frankenstein** and Frankenstein and the Monster from Hell is… well, I'll get to that one.